william-sgr/swaption-pricing-sensitivity-analysis/readme.md

 5. Computes Cash IRR forward premia from the implied-volatility cube.
 6. Computes shifted-Black analytical Greeks for the 5% shift cube.
 7. Validates Delta and Vega through central finite differences.
+8. Builds strategy-level Cash IRR premia for ATM straddles, OTM collars and OTM strangles.
+9. Builds strategy-level analytical sensitivity tables.
+10. Builds strategy-level Delta and Vega finite-difference tables.
-8. Exports all main outputs as CSV files.
+11. Exports all main outputs as CSV files.

 The project also includes the original VBA modules and the original report for auditability.